-For over 17 years Anti-Slavery Australia has played a leading role working to end modern slavery in Australia.
+For over 17 years, Anti-Slavery Australia has played a leading role in working to end modern slavery in Australia.
 This leading resource is designed for organisations addressing modern slavery in their operations and supply chains.
 The course is specifically designed to provide practical guidance on the supply chain reporting requirements set out in Australia’s Modern Slavery Act.

 The course includes innovative, interactive activities, case studies and expert interviews with David Cooke (Konica Minolta), Martijn Boersma (co-author of Addressing Modern Slavery), Jennifer Burn (Anti-Slavery Australia) and Kylie Porter (Global Compact Network Australia).